xi-spec/Wand-React-Native/README.md

 A Full-stack ecommerce app.

 # To run the project (scripts)
+After you clone the project go inside each folder [FRONTEND/Wand, BACKEND] and run the command npm install on both.

 The scripts you can run with npm and expo (or yarn) are: